Big-Data Talent Analytics in the Public Sector: A Promotion and Firing Model of Employees at Federal Agencies

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Neouchi, Rabih, "Big-Data Talent Analytics in the Public Sector: A Promotion and Firing Model of Employees at Federal Agencies" (2019).
-Engineering Management, Information, and Systems Research Theses and Dissertations.
+Operations Research and Engineering Management Theses and Dissertations.
 8.

 Artificial Intelligence and Robotics Commons, Business Analytics Commons, Business Intelligence Commons, Management Sciences and Quantitative Methods Commons, Organizational Behavior and Theory Commons, Other Engineering Commons, Performance Management Commons